 - W-Y – Walk Two Moons (Level W), The Little Prince (Guided Level X), Echo (Level Y)

 Your child should read a couple of the Bob Books since they grow more difficult as the series progresses.
-Your youngster can read the full book or a few pages in other early reader small books.
+Your child can read the full book or a few pages in other early reader small books.

 Keep a basic score of mistakes while they read to determine fluency, and see whether they can read with intonation and passion.
-I keep track of my errors by placing a clipboard under the table on my lap and marking a little dot for each one.
-I make it a point to do this fully hidden from my child’s eyes.
+I keep track of my mistakes by placing a clipboard under the table on my lap and marking a little dot for each one.
+I make it a point to do this fully hidden from my children’s eyes.
 The explanation is simple: I don’t want them to stop reading or lose interest in it because they see me correcting faults.